cassgvp/WIN-Open-Neuroimaging-Community/docs/community/accessaibility-statement.md

 We want to provide the best possible experience for all our website visitors.
 To achieve this, we will:

 - Fix known issues
-- Check all new features in the GitHub Content Management System (CMS), which is used to create this website, for accessibility before they are made available
+- Check all new features in the GitHub and WIN Content Management System (CMS), which is used to create this website, for accessibility before they are made available
 - Check all new content for accessibility
 - Train all content editors on accessibility
 - Carry out periodic accessibility checks involving WIN’s accessibility forum, WIN Access